cosmos/cosmos-sdk/docs/run-node/keyring.md

 designed to meet users' most common needs and provide them with a comfortable experience without compromising on security.

-In headless environments, it is recommended to use either the `file` or `pass` backends.
+The recommended backends for headless environments are `file` and `pass`.

 ### The `file` backend